 When you’re having trouble dealing with serious problems, it’s always better to seek the help of a professional, if that sounds too expensive, there are services in place that can help you if you can’t afford therapy, here’s a great list of resources.
-Mental Health America is useful too.
+Mental Health America and Recovery Village have a lot of useful information too.

 Try to be mindful of your own behaviours and thoughts, it can be difficult at first but you will eventually start to recognise patterns in yourself.
 Self harm is a term often associated with emotional young people (thanks hormones) who might cut (or scratch) at their arms or legs as a ‘cry for help’.

 However, self harm can manifest itself differently, particularly in adults, skin or hair picking, plastic surgery treatments (body dysmorphia is very common due to the rise of the selfie) over and undereating are a few examples of this.
 Online resources have become increasingly more important for LGBTQ+ youth to maintain their mental and emotional health.

 Try to get to the root of why you do these things and then take action.
 For example, if you’re triggered by social media and it brings you down, use it less or remove your social media apps from your phone.
 Sometimes drug and alcohol addiction can cause mental health problems, there are a number of places that can help such as DrugRehab.com or a facility such as the Columbus Recovery Center in Ohio, US.
 They have created a comprehensive depression and suicide resource guide.